Skip to main content

 Cause

-Typically, the absentSubscriber error indicates that the network cannot locate the device in the system that handles SMS routing, even though the device may be attached to the network for data services.
+The absentSubscriber error coming from the local operator indicates that the network cannot locate the device in the system that handles SMS routing, even though the device may be attached to the network for data services.

 Did this answer your question?